Southern Institute of Technology

 SIT is famous for its Zero Fees Scheme.
+The Scheme was initiated by the Invercargill City Council as means to attract students to Invercargill due to dwindling student numbers.
 The scheme, which is open to New Zealand citizens and permanent residents, sees students save thousands of dollars on the cost of their tertiary education.
-The Institute is also renowned for the quality of its facilities and equipment.
-On 1 April 2020, Southern Institute of Technology will be subsumed into Te Pūkenga (the New Zealand Institute of Skills & Technology) alongside the 15 other Institutes of Technology and Polytechnics (ITPs).
+The institution is also renowned for the quality of its facilities and equipment.

 SIT offers over 200 programs in a range of academic, technical, and professional subjects at postgraduate, graduate, bachelor, diploma, and certificate levels.
 SIT is a member of the International Association of Universities.

+History

+On 1 April 2020, the Southern Institution of Technology was subsumed into Te Pūkenga (the New Zealand Institution of Skills & Technology) alongside the 15 other Institutions of Technology and Polytechnics (ITPs).

+In July 2025, the Vocational Education Minister Penny Simmonds announced that the Government would return SIT and nine other polytechnics to regional governance by 1 January 2026.

 Campuses

-SIT has several campuses around Invercargill (SIT Tay Street, Downtown, and SIT Sound) with other campuses located in Queenstown, Gore, Telford, Christchurch and Auckland, and has a distance education faculty, SIT2LRN.
-In 2018 SIT acquired MAINZ, the Music and Audio Institute of New Zealand, and operates MAINZ campuses in Auckland and Christchurch.
+SIT has several campuses around Invercargill (SIT Tay Street, Creative Centre, and SIT Sound) with other campuses located in Queenstown, Gore, Telford, Christchurch and Auckland, and has a distance education faculty, SIT2LRN.
+In 2018 SIT acquired MAINZ, the Music and Audio Institute of New Zealand, and operates MAINZ campuses (closed down Auckland campus in 2023) in Christchurch.

 A new campus, the SIT Creative Centre will open in 2020, on the site of the historic St Johns Church.

 SIT has three campuses in Invercargill.
 The main campus is situated on either side of Tay Street.
-SIT Downtown is situated in the center of Invercargill's business district and is home to new media and arts programs.
+SIT Downtown is situated in the centre of Invercargill's business district and is home to new media and arts programs.
 SIT Sound in the Invercargill Radio Network Building hosts audio production programs.

 SIT has undertaken a major campus redevelopment plan over the past fifteen years.
 This includes the completion of new classrooms, the development of the SIT Library complex which includes the Literacy and Numeracy Resource Center and Teaching and Development Support Unit, and the redevelopment of the Student Services area.

 In 2012, SIT completed a NZ$5.5 million redevelopment of the trades and technology teaching and learning areas which included a new Industry Training Center.
 2012 also saw the redevelopment of the School of Nursing, which included the addition of a new multi-million dollar Nursing Simulation Center and the refurbishment of related facilities.

 The Gore campus provides a base for the catchment areas of Eastern Southland, Northern Southland and West Otago.

 The Queenstown campus operates from a new facility in the Remarkables Park retail and commercial development area in Frankton.
 The campus offers business, administration, computing, hospitality, tourism, sports, beauty therapy, and hairdressing programs.

 SIT's Christchurch campus is based in Hornby.
-The campus offers specialized training in a number of areas including carpentry, electrical, refrigeration and air conditioning, roofing, automotive, sports, and mental health support.
+The campus offers specialised training in a number of areas including carpentry, electrical, refrigeration and air conditioning, roofing, automotive, sports, and mental health support.

 The Telford (Balclutha) campus extends over 921 hectares of farmland with halls of residence and facilities, technical workshops (machinery, carpentry, and welding), classrooms, and livestock units.